-Farm Credit Loans to Self Help Groups (SHGs) or Joint Liability Groups (JLGs), i.e. groups of farmers, Small/Marginal Farmers Farmer Co-operatives of Small/marginal Farmers Directly engaged in Agriculture and Allied Activities, viz., dairy, fishery, animal husbandry, poultry, bee-keeping and sericulture.
-This shall include: (i) Crop loans to farmers, which shall include traditional/non- traditional plantations and horticulture, and loans for allied activities, (ii) Medium and long-term loans to farmers for agriculture and allied activities, (e.g. purchase of agricultural implements and machinery, loans for irrigation and other developmental activities undertaken in the farm, and developmental loans for allied activities.) (iii) Loans to farmers for harvesting, sorting, grading and transporting of their own farm produce, (iv) Loans to farmers up to ₹50 lakh against pledge/hypothecation of agricultural produce (including warehouse receipts) for a period not exceeding 12 months, (v) Loans to distressed farmers indebted to non-institutional lenders, (vi) Loans to farmers under the Kisan Credit Card Scheme, (vii) Loans to small and marginal farmers for purchase of land for agricultural purposes.
-Agriculture Loans to individual farmers, Self Help Groups (SHGs) or Joint Liability Infrastructure Groups (JLGs) and/or corporate farmers, farmers' producer organisations, partnership firms & Co-operatives of farmers limited to Small/Marginal farmers for: (i) Soil conservation and watershed development, (ii) Plant tissue culture and agri-biotechnology, seed production, production of bio-pesticides, bio-fertilizer, and vermi A composting.
-Ancillary (i) Loans up to ₹5 crore to co-operative societies of farmers for Activities disposing of the produce of members (ii) Loans for setting up of Agri-clinics and Agri-business Centers,
+Farm Credit Loans to Self Help Groups (SHGs) or Joint Liability Groups (JLGs), i.e. groups of farmers, Small/Marginal Farmers Farmer Co-operatives of Small/marginal Farmers Directly engaged in Agriculture and Allied Activities, viz., dairy, fishery, animal husbandry, poultry, beekeeping and sericulture.
+This shall include: (i) Crop loans to farmers, which shall include traditional/non- traditional plantations and horticulture, and loans for allied activities, (ii) Medium and long-term loans to farmers for agriculture and allied activities, (e.g. purchase of agricultural implements and machinery, loans for irrigation and other developmental activities undertaken in the farm, and developmental loans for allied activities.) (iii) Loans to farmers for harvesting, sorting, grading and transporting of their own farm produce, (iv) Loans to farmers up to ₹90 lakh against pledge/hypothecation of agricultural produce (including warehouse receipts) for a period not exceeding 12 months, (v) Loans to distressed farmers indebted to non-institutional lenders, (vi) Loans to farmers under the Kisan Credit Card Scheme, (vii) Loans to small and marginal farmers for purchase of land for Agriculture agricultural purposes.
+Loans to individual farmers, Self Help Groups (SHGs) or Joint Liability Infrastructure Groups (JLGs) and/or corporate farmers, farmers' producer organisations, partnership firms & Co-operatives of farmers limited to Small/Marginal farmers for: (i) Soil conservation and watershed development, (ii) Plant tissue culture and agri-biotechnology, seed production, production of bio-pesticides, bio-fertilizer, and vermi composting.
+Ancillary (i) Loans up to ₹10 crore to co-operative societies of farmers for Activities disposing of the produce of members (ii) Loans for setting up of Agri-clinics and Agri-business Centers,

-29 The tables for eligibility criteria contained in Appendix A follows Reserve Bank of India's Master Directions - Priority Sector Lending (PSL) - Targets and Classification (Master Directions FIDD.CO.Plan.BC.5/04.09.01/2020-21)
+29 The table for eligibility criteria contained in Appendix A follows Reserve Bank of India's Master Directions - Priority Sector Lending (PSL) - Targets and Classification (Master Directions FIDD.CO.PSD.BC.13/ 04.09.001/ 2024-25 updated as on 24 March 2025)